AzharMobeen/weblogic-shared-lib/README.md

 # weblogic-shared-lib
-In multiple projects we are using common resources or dependencies so every time we need to include in ever project if we create common shared lib for all the project and deploy on Application server like Weblogic and in that way we can make it simple.
+In multiple projects we are using common resources or dependencies so every time we need to include all resources and dependencies in every project, so if we create **common shared lib** for all projects and deploy on Application server like *Weblogic* and in that way we can use shared lib for all.

 # Steps:
-1) create simple maven project and include all common dependencies into his pom.
+1) Create simple maven project and include all common dependencies in pom.
-2) packaging should be war.
+2) Packaging should be war.
-3) create MANIFEST.MF in src/main/resources/
+3) Create MANIFEST.MF in src/main/resources/
-4) Then put details of this shared lib for weblogic Application sever in MANIFEST.MF
-  Manifest-Version: 1.0
+4) We have to set some properties in MANIFEST.MF *Manifest-Version: 1.0
   Specification-Title: weblogic-share-lib-1.0
   Specification-Version: 1.0
   Implementation-Title: weblogic-share-lib-1.0
   Implementation-Version: 1.0
   Implementation-Vendor: Az MaYo.
-  Extension-Name: weblogic-share-lib
+  Extension-Name: weblogic-share-lib*
 5) In pom.xml file please update build part like:

 	<build>